What is the Hallam Academic Award (HAA)?

 When does the HAA start?

-The next intake of the Hallam Academic Award (PgDip in Academic Practice) will be in January 2021.
-More information, including the application process, will be circulated in Semester 1 2020-21.
+The next intake of the Hallam Academic Award (PgDip in Academic Practice) will be in January 2022.

 How do I apply for the HAA?

-The application process for the January 2021 intake , will be circulated in Semester 1 2020-21.
-Please speak to your Head of Department before applying for the course.
+The application process for the January 2022 intake closes on 26 November 2021.
+Please speak to your Head of Department before applying for any future courses.